Animaniacs

-Animaniacs is a variety show, with short skits featuring a large cast of characters.
-While the show had no set format, the majority of episodes were composed of three short mini-episodes, each starring a different set of characters, and bridging segments.
-Hallmarks of the series included its music, satirical social commentary, pop culture references, character catchphrases, and innuendo directed at an adult audience.
+Animaniacs is styled as a variety show, with short skits featuring a large cast of characters focusing on the Warner Brothers and their sister as main characters.
+The Warner siblings were in part inspired by the real life Warner Bros.
+Water Tower on the Warner Bros.
+Studios in Burbank, California.
+While the show had no set format, most episodes were composed of three short mini-episodes, each starring a different set of characters and bridging segments.
+Elements of the series included frequent musical numbers, satire, character catch phrases, and references to historical events and figures.